marcominerva/SimpleAuthentication/README.md

 **Installation**

-The library is available on [NuGet](https://www.nuget.org/packages/SimpleAuthentication).
-Just search *SimpleAuthentication* in the **Package Manager GUI** or run the following command in the **Package Manager Console**:
+The library is available on [NuGet](https://www.nuget.org/packages/SimpleAuthenticationTools).
+Just search *SimpleAuthenticationTools* in the **Package Manager GUI** or run the following command in the **Package Manager Console**:

-    Install-Package SimpleAuthentication
+    Install-Package SimpleAuthenticationTools

 **Contribute**